Joe-Brookes-Code-Institute/The-New-Game-Diffculty-Database/README.md

 ✅ US13: As an admin, I want to create and edit blog posts so that I can share news and updates about the site.
 Outside of Scope.
 US14: As an admin, I want to view site statistics so that I can understand user engagement and popular content.
 Outside of Scope.
 US15: As an admin, I want to feature certain games on the homepage so that I can highlight noteworthy or newly added entries.

+Testing
+The testing strategy ensures the reliability and functionality of the Game Difficulty Database.
+We employ exploratory testing.

+User Interface Testing
+Verify all links and buttons function correctly.
+Test responsiveness across different devices and screen sizes.
+Ensure forms validate input correctly and display appropriate error messages.
+CRUD Functionality Testing
+Create: Test adding new game entries to the database.

+Read: Verify that game listings and detail pages display correctly.
+Update: Test editing existing game entries.
+Delete: Ensure game entries can be removed from the database.
+User Authentication Testing

+Test user registration process.
+Verify login and logout functionality.
+Ensure proper access control for authenticated and non-authenticated users.

+Browser Compatibility
+Tested on the following browsers:
+Google Chrome
+Mozilla Firefox
+Brave
+Microsoft Edge